Quick Cooking Legumes

 Types of quick cooking legumes

-Mung beans are often used in ethnic cooking and sprouted to make mung bean sprouts.
+Mung beans are often used in Southeast Asian cooking and are sprouted to make mung bean sprouts.

 Green lentils are great for stews and also for salads like we're going to make today.

 Here we have red lentils, which are used often in Indian cooking to make daals and soups.